In this post, we’ll try to cover all the things and risks you care so much about.

 The first thing you should do is to understand the functionality you need in Magento 2.
 Then compare the list of requirements with the vanilla options you get with the second version.
 Maybe the number of extensions will be much fewer than it used to be before.

 The good news is that (a) most of Amasty Magento 1 extensions have already been upgraded to Magento 2.
 Also, (b) the problem with the incompatibility of 3rd-party extensions from multiple vendors was well solved in Magento 2.
 Thus, if you run several modules that try to rewrite the same functionality at once, now they rather overlap the core code than override.
 Moreover, (c) extensions installation/update have been simplified to become cheaper.
 This is largely due to HTML5, CSS3, Require.js, etc. technologies presented in the new platform version.
+Finally, (d) Magento 1 to Magento 2 migration costs will return to you as revenue.
+According to the latest research, migration has 165% ROI.
+It leads to a 29% increase in mobile revenue and a 5% growth in an average cheque.

 Right here the migration gets a little more complicated.
 However, Magento has taken care of this too offering Code Magento Toolkit.
 What is it like?
 It’s a kind of converter that includes special scripts to transform custom Magento 1.x code into its Magento 2 equivalent.
 It will spare you most conversion actions, though not some manual work.
 Thus, you’ll still have to edit some files manually to meet Magento 2 requirements.